-Brazilian Football Confederation, also known as CBF, a privately owned entity headquartered in Brazil, was founded in 1914, operates with approximately 570 employees, and reported $279.4M in revenue as of 2024.
-As a tier 1 media tech buyer, the organization specializes in spectator sports, functioning as the governing body of football in Brazil, and holds the distinction of having the most FIFA World Cup wins, with a total of five.
+Brazilian Football Confederation, also known as CBF, is a privately owned entity headquartered in Brazil.
+Founded in 1914, the organization employs approximately 570 individuals and reported $279.4M in revenue as of 2024.
+It functions as a tier 1 media tech buyer.
+The company operates as the governing body of football in Brazil, specializing in spectator sports, and holds the record for the most wins in FIFA World Cups, with a total of five.

 2024 Revenue